MicrosoftDocs/customer-insights/ci-docs/data-sources-single.md

 1. Select **Yes** to verify the primary key or choose another field as the primary key for your data source.
 Select **Next**.
 Customer Insights checks the data quality.

    > [!TIP]
    > If an error occurs during data processing, Customer Insights explains the issue in a message and provides an action to take.
-For example, if required attributes needed to generate insights are not identified, click [**Map data**](#map-required-data).
+For example, if required attributes needed to generate insights are not identified, select [**Map data**](#map-required-data).

    After the data quality checks, Customer Insights removes duplicate records, creates customer profiles, and generates insights such as segments and measures.